TobikoData/sqlmesh/docs/quick_start.md

 pip install sqlmesh
 ```

-When using a virtual environment, you need to make sure it's activated.
-You should see `(.env)` in your command line.
-If you don't see it, run `source .env/bin/activate` from your project directory to reactivate it.
+When using a virtual environment, you must ensure it's activated: you should see `(.env)` in your command line.
+If you don't, run `source .env/bin/activate` from your project directory to reactivate the environment.

-Now, we can create a SQLMesh scaffold.
+Now, we can create a SQLMesh scaffold by using the following command:

 ```
 sqlmesh init
 ```

-This will create directories and files to organize your SQLMesh project code.
+This will create directories and files that you can use to organize your SQLMesh project code.

 - config.py
     - The file for database configuration.
 - ./models
-    - Where you put your sql and python models.  # TODO add links
+    - The place for sql and python models.  # TODO add links
 - ./audits
-    - Where you put shared audits.
+    - The place for shared audits.
 - ./tests
-    - Where you put unit tests.
+    - The place for unit tests.
 - ./macros
-    - Where you put macros.
+    - The place for macros.

-## 2. Plan and Apply Environments
+## Plan and apply environments
-### Create a Production Environment
+### Create a prod environment
-The starter project has created a simple two model pipeline, where example_full_model depends on example_incremental_model.
+The starter project structure is a two-model pipeline, where example_full_model depends on example_incremental_model.
 To materialize this pipeline into DuckDB, run `sqlmesh plan` to get started with the plan/apply flow.
-The prompt will ask you what date to backfill, you can leave those blank for now to backfill all of history.
-Finally, it will ask you whether or not you want backfill the plan, type 'y'.
+The prompt will ask you what date to backfill; you can leave those blank for now to backfill all of history.
+Finally, it will ask you whether or not you want backfill the plan.
+Type 'y'.

 ```
 (.env) [user@computer sqlmesh-example]$ sqlmesh plan